-On November 7, 2016, the Foreign Trade Law of the PRC was promulgated by the SCNPC, which came into effect on the same day.
+On November 7, 2016, the Foreign Trade Law of the PRC was promulgated by the Standing Committee of the National People's Congress of the PRC, which came into effect on the same day.
 The Foreign Trade Law provides that a foreign trade dealer engaged in import or export of goods or technologies shall register with the authority responsible for foreign trade under the State Council of the PRC or its authorized entities.
 The PRC customs authority shall not process the declaration and clearance procedures for the imported or exported goods where a foreign trade dealer fails to register as required.
-On December 30, 2022, the SCNPC promulgated the Decision on Amending the Foreign Trade Law of the PRC, effective on the date of the promulgation, which removes the registration requirements for a foreign trade dealer engaging in import or export of goods or technologies under the Foreign Trade Law of the PRC, which means that a foreign trade dealer engaging in import or export of goods does not need to register with the Foreign Trade Department of the State Council or its authorized entities since December 30, 2022.
+On December 30, 2022, the Standing Committee of the National People's Congress of the PRC promulgated the Decision on Amending the Foreign Trade Law of the PRC, effective on the date of the promulgation, which removes the registration requirements for a foreign trade dealer engaging in import or export of goods or technologies under the Foreign Trade Law of the PRC, which means that a foreign trade dealer engaging in import or export of goods does not need to register with the Foreign Trade Department of the State Council or its authorized entities since December 30, 2022.

-Regulation Relating to Anti-Monopoly
+Regulations Relating to Anti-Monopoly

-On August 30, 2007, the SCNPC adopted the PRC Anti-Monopoly Law, which was recently amended on June 24, 2022 and became effective on August 1, 2022, providing the regulatory framework for the PRC anti-monopoly.
+On August 30, 2007, the Standing Committee of the National People's Congress of the PRC adopted the PRC Anti-Monopoly Law, which was recently amended on June 24, 2022 and became effective on August 1, 2022, providing the regulatory framework for anti-monopoly regulations in mainland China.
 Under the PRC Anti-Monopoly Law, the prohibited monopolistic acts include monopolistic agreements, abuse of a dominant market position and concentration of businesses that may have the effect to eliminate or restrict competition.

-Pursuant to the PRC Anti-Monopoly Law, a business operator that possesses a dominant market position is prohibited from abusing its dominant market position, including conducting the following acts: (i) selling commodities at unfairly high prices or buying commodities at unfairly low prices; (ii) without justifiable reasons, selling commodities at prices below cost; (iii) without justifiable reasons, refusing to enter into transactions with their trading counterparts; (iv) without justifiable reasons, allowing trading counterparts to make transactions exclusively with itself or with the business operators designated by it; (v) without justifiable reasons, tying commodities or imposing unreasonable trading conditions to transactions; (vi) without justifiable reasons, applying differential prices and other transaction terms among their trading counterparts who are on an equal footing; and (vii) other acts determined as abuse of dominant market position by the relevant governmental authorities.
+Pursuant to the PRC Anti-Monopoly Law, a business operator that possesses a dominant market position is prohibited from abusing its dominant market position, including conducting the following acts: (i) selling commodities at unfairly high prices or buying commodities at unfairly low prices; (ii) without justifiable reasons, selling commodities at prices below cost; (iii) without justifiable reasons, refusing to enter into transactions with their trading counterparts; (iv) without justifiable reasons, allowing trading counterparts to make transactions exclusively with itself or with the business operators designated by it; (v) without justifiable reasons, tying commodities or imposing unreasonable trading conditions to transactions; (vi) without justifiable reasons, applying differential prices and other transaction terms among their trading counterparts who are on an equal footing; and (vii) other acts determined as abuse of dominant market position by the governmental authorities.